Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 Can you make my site look good on my phone, iPad, or tablet?

 It’s my standard practice to build a new site with responsiveness in mind, which improves the look of your site on small devices.
-I also do responsive makeovers on sites, which can be a fairly quick job that’s surprisingly non-invasive.
-But some sites take longer than others.
-For instance, if your site was built around 1997, chances are it’s going to be tougher to convert, and I might recommend a full redesign.
+If your old site isn’t too ancient, I can often do a responsive makeover on it, which can be a fairly quick, non-invasive job.

 I work hard to make your site look good on as many devices as possible by using current practices that work with the most popular devices.
 That said, there are countless varieties of web devices, which run many types of hardware and software.
 This means that I can’t guarantee perfection for your every gesture, on every device, and on every operating system.